December 1, 2021 — This service has resumed.

-We offer wellness blood screenings year-round on Weekday Mornings in our new Outpatient Lab, located on the first floor of the hospital’s New Outpatient Center (Suite 111)
+We offer wellness blood screenings year-round on Weekday Mornings in the Outpatient Lab, located on the first floor of the hospital’s Outpatient Center (Suite 111)

 If you schedule online, you will receive an email and text message reminder.

 Please remember to fast for 12 hours prior to your appointment!

 Payment for these tests is expected at time of service.

 Please note: Sheridan Memorial Hospital cannot bill your insurance and these tests are NOT covered by Medicare.

 Monday – Thursday: 6:30 am to 5:00 pm, Friday: 6:30 am – 4 pm, Closed on Saturday and Sunday